code-star/sbt-azure-functions-plugin/README.md

 Experimental plugin for sbt to create Azure Function artefacts (function.json) needed to publish code as an Azure Function.

-## Usage
+## Setup and Usage

+* Setup

+    in your `project/plugins.sbt` add sbt-assembly and sbt-azure-functions:

+      addSbtPlugin("com.eed3si9n" % "sbt-assembly" % "0.14.10")
+      addSbtPlugin("nl.codestar" % "sbt-azure-functions" % "0.1")

+    in your `build.sbt` provide values for the assembly and azure-functions plugins:

+        lazy val root = (project in file("."))
+        .settings(
+            ...

+            targetFunctionsFolder := "target/myFunctions",
+            functionsJar := "ScalaFunctions.jar",

+            assemblyOutputPath in assembly := baseDirectory.value / "target" / "myFunctions" / functionsJar.value,

+            // you need this dependency to be able to use the annotations libraryDependencies ++= Seq(
+              "com.microsoft.azure.functions" % "azure-functions-java-library" % "1.3.1"
+            )

+        )

+* Usage

     `sbt assembly azureFunctions`

-This will generate the fat jar that you want to upload to Azure (`assembly`), and then generates the function specifications (`function.json` in separate folders for each method that has been annotated with an `@FunctionName` annotation)
+    This will generate the fat jar that you want to upload to Azure (`assembly`), and then generates the function specifications (`function.json` in separate folders for each method that has been annotated with an `@FunctionName` annotation, and further detailed with `@HttpTrigger` annotation)

 ##TODO:
 1. include copying the `host.json` and possibly the `local.settings.json`